hannesnortje/LLM_Training/Training/Web4_Balanced_Training_Strategy.md

 ---

-## RAG-First Training Pipeline
+## RAG-Driven Sample Generation (Training Preparation Phase)

-### Philosophy: RAG as Single Source of Truth
+### Philosophy: RAG as Training Data Source

-The Web4 training pipeline uses a **RAG-first approach** where the three-tier vector database serves as the canonical data store for all training data extraction.
-This creates a unified, intelligent pipeline from raw data to trained adapter.
+The Web4 training pipeline uses **RAG-driven sample generation** where the three-tier vector database serves as the canonical data store for extracting training samples.
+This creates a unified, intelligent pipeline from raw data to training datasets.

+**Critical Note**: This "RAG-first" terminology applies **only to the training preparation phase** (Week 1-2).
+In production, the architecture is **Training-First** with RAG as a reference library (see [Knowledge Hierarchy](#knowledge-hierarchy-training-first-production-architecture)).

 ### Complete Pipeline Flow